 Tampa Bay Rays first baseman Choi Ji-man was unable to do anything to help his side as they crashed out of the AL Division Series, losing 6-5 to the Boston Red Sox in Game 4 on Monday.

 The 2021 Major League Baseball regular season wrapped up on Sunday with Choi Ji-man of the Tampa Bay Rays and Kim Kwang-hyun of the St. Louis Cardinals the only Korean players set to advance to the postseason.

-Choi Ji-man of the Tampa Bay Rays drives in a run with a single in the fourth inning of a spring training baseball game against the Boston Red Sox on Tuesday in Port Charlotte, Florida
+Choi Ji-man of the Tampa Bay Rays hits a three-run home run against the Houston Astros during the fifth inning of a baseball game on Wednesday in Houston, Texas.